Detroit Masonic Temple: History

+The original Masonic tenants following the dedication in 1926 included: Army & Navy Lodge No. 512, F&AM; Friendship Lodge No. 417, F&AM; Kilwinning Lodge No. 297, F&AM; Oriental Lodge No. 240, F&AM; Union Lodge of Strict Observance No. 3, F&AM; Zion Lodge No. 1, F&AM; and Monroe Chapter No. 1, RAM; Peninsular Chapter No. 16, RAM.
+The first lodge to be constituted, consecrated, and dedicated in the new Masonic Temple was Archives Lodge No. 456 on June 28, 1927, because it was the first to receive a dispensation on January 10, 1927.

 The horseshoe-shaped auditorium originally had a capacity of 5,000.
 Due to poor sight lines along the sides of the stage, nearly 600 seats were removed (or never used), reducing maximum seating to 4,404.

 It was listed on the National Register of Historic Places in 1980, and is part of the Cass Park Historic District, which was established in 2005.

 In April 2013, the building was reported to be in foreclosure over $152,000 in back taxes owed to Wayne County.
 The debt was paid off in May 2013, and in June 2013, it was revealed that $142,000 of the bill was footed by singer-songwriter Jack White, a Detroit native known for his work with The White Stripes.
 He wanted to help the temple in its time of need as they had helped his mother in a time of need: the temple gave her a job as an usher in the theater when she was struggling to find work.
 In response, the Detroit Masonic Temple Association renamed its Scottish Rite cathedral the Jack White Theater.
 In April 2022, after performing, White proposed to his partner Olivia Jean at the temple and later married her.